retypeapp/action-github-pages/README.md

 - **Default:** `retype`
 - **Accepts:** A string or the `HEAD` keyword.
 Examples: `gh-pages`, `main`, `website`, `HEAD`

-- **If the branch does not exist**: the action will create a new, orphan branch; then copy over the files, commit and push.
+- **If the branch does not exist**: The action will create a new, orphan branch; then copy over the files, commit, and push.
 - **If the branch exists:**
-  - **And `update-branch` input is not configured or not `true`:** the action will fork from that branch into a new, uniquely-named branch.
-The action will then wipe clean the entire branch (or a subdirectory within that branch) and copy over the Retype output files, then commit and push.
-This branch can then be merged or be used to make a pull request to the target branch (this action can create the pull request, see `github-token` input below).
+  - **And `update-branch` input is not `true`:** The action will fork from that branch into a new uniquely-named branch.
+The action will then wipe clean the entire branch (or a subdirectory within that branch), then copy over the Retype output files, then commit and push.
+This branch can then be merged or be used to make a pull request to the target branch.
+This action can create the pull request, see `github-token` input below.
-  - **The `update-branch` input is `true`:** the action will wipe clean the branch (or directory), then copy over the Retype output, commit, and then push to the target branch.
+  - **The `update-branch` input is `true`:** The action will wipe clean the branch (or directory), then copy over the Retype output, commit, and then push to the target branch.
-- **The argument is the `HEAD` keyword:** `update-branch` is implied `true` and Retype output files will be committed to the current branch.
-In this scenario, the action will ONLY run if a `directory` has been configured, as it would otherwise mean replacing all branch contents with the Retype output.
+- **The argument is `HEAD` keyword:** `update-branch` is implied `true` and Retype output files will be committed to the current branch.
+In this scenario, the action will ONLY run if a `directory` has been configured, as it would otherwise result in the replacement of all branch contents with the Retype output.

 When wiping a branch or directory, if there is a `CNAME` file in the target directory root, the existing `CNAME` file will be preserved.

 If the [`cname`](https://retype.com/configuration/project/) property is configured within your projects `retype.json` file, the `CNAME` file from the Retype build output will be used.

-See [Managing a custom domain for your GitHub Pages site](https://docs.github.com/en/github/working-with-github-pages/managing-a-custom-domain-for-your-github-pages-site) for additional details about `CNAME` files and configuring a custom domain or sub-domain for web hosting.
+See [Managing a custom domain for your GitHub Pages site](https://docs.github.com/en/github/working-with-github-pages/managing-a-custom-domain-for-your-github-pages-site) for additional details regarding `CNAME` files and configuring a custom domain or sub-domain for web hosting.

 If the `HEAD` keyword is used and `.`, `/`, or any path coinciding with the repository root is specified to `directory` input, then the whole repository data will be replaced with the generated documentation.
 Likewise, if the path passed as input conflicts with any existing path within the repository, it will be wiped clean by the commit, replaced recursively by only the Retype output.